theopmw/Top-Spots-London/README.md

 The site has been designed to include an interactive legend to allow users to filter the venues by type, so they can quickly and efficiently search for the type of experience they seek: restaurants, pubs, streetfood markets, breweries/tap rooms or distilleries.

-If the site is successful and generates inteerest and traffic, there is scope to substantially increase the scale of the site, it is anticipated that the site could be expanded to include the following features:
+If the site is successful and generates interest and traffic, there is scope to substantially increase the scale of the site, it is anticipated that the site could be expanded to include the following features:

 * Add a way for users to save or mark the venues they like.
 * Add weekly/monthly round-ups of venues, for example "Best venues to visit this week"/"This months Top Spots".